-Requesting Maryland State Police Car Accident Reports
+Maryland State Police Car Accident Report Request

 When there is a vehicle accident or any other incident the state police are called out to respond to, a formal police report is prepared and filed.
 Specifically for auto accidents, a State of Maryland Vehicle Crash Report or police accident report is filed.

 Following an accident, the police accident report is almost always a key piece of evidence in any automobile tort cases or claims.
 If you want compensation for the accident you and your lawyer will want to get and use the police accident report to successfully pursue your claim.

 Basically what happens is when an officer responds to the scene of an accident, they will obtain statements from the drivers involved as well as any potential witnesses.
-Skid marks, where the vehicles are located, where the damage to the cars is located, what type of damage it is, etc. and any other type of potential physical evidence that may be present at the scene.
+State troopers collect skid marks, where the vehicles are located, where the damage to the cars is located, what type of damage it is, and any other type of potential physical evidence that may be present at the scene.

 The officer will add the above determinations and the factual summary of what happened to the accident report.
 Where ever you are in Maryland, the same accident form called the State of Maryland Motor Vehicle Crash Report is used.

 Sometimes the level of detail, thoroughness, and information of the report is not always great.
-It is really hit or miss when it comes to these accident reports.
+It is hit or miss when it comes to these accident reports.
 A lot of times there may only be very minimal details of what occurred or supporting evidence.
 This happens a lot with minor accidents.

 For auto accidents and any other incidents that the Maryland State Police (MSP) respond to, the Central Records Division acts as their central repository for collecting, analyzing, and distributing car accident reports and crime statistics.
-The CRD is the department who responds to any request for copies of police reports filed by a State Trooper.
+The CRD is the department that responds to any request for copies of police reports filed by a State Trooper.

 - You can also go on the MSP website and on the left side of the webpage under "Citizen Services", select the first option titled "Police Reports."
-The page you are brought to lays out the ways you can obtain police reports and at the bottom of the page is a link that takes you to the Motor Vehicle Accident Report Form.
+The page you are brought to lays out the ways you can obtain traffic accident police reports and at the bottom of the page is a link that takes you to the Motor Vehicle Accident Report Form.
 You can also access it by clicking here.
 You need to download this form, print it out, and complete it in writing.
 Once you are done, mail it with a check or money order for $4 to the address provided on the form.
 After a copy of the report becomes available, it will be mailed to you.
 You cannot request a copy of the report until ten days after the date the accident occurred.

 - Maryland Car Accident Q&A Answers to some of the most commonly asked questions that we get about auto accident claims.